-In FY 2010/11, the program provided for scoping and securing funding for the SW Corridor and East Metro Corridor Plans.
+In FY 2011-12, the program provided support for the SW Corridor and East Metro Corridor Plans.

-Accomplishments in FY 2011/2012 are expected to include:
+Accomplishments in FY 2011-2012 are:

-- Reviewed and commented on various products prepared as part of the City of Portland's West Hayden Island Planning effort.(FALL 2011) - Participated in an expert review panel regarding West Hayden Island port and rail plans.
-(November 2011) - Finalized scope of work, budget and executed an intergovernmental agreement to implement previous I-5/99 Connector work recommendations and coordinate two county projects with the Southwest Corridor High Capacity Transit project.(WINTER 2012) - Early scope and funding discussions regarding potential bus rapid transit project on Division/Powell with TriMet, FTA, City of Portland, Gresham and other stakeholders.
-(SPRING 2012)

-Draft and submit grant application to FTA for AA funding for project development of a bus rapid transit project on Division/Powell.(SPRING 2012)
+- Prepared and submitted grant application for Federal Transit Administration (FTA) Alternatives Analysis (AA) funding for project refinement works associated with the Lake Oswego to Portland Transit Project.
+(JULY/AUGUST 2011) - Reviewed and commented on various products prepared as part of the City of Portland's West Hayden Island Planning effort.(FALL 2011) - Participated in an expert review panel regarding West Hayden Island port and rail plans.(November 2011) - Finalized scope of work, budget and executed an intergovernmental agreement to implement previous I-5/99 Connector work recommendations and coordinate two county projects with the Southwest Corridor High Capacity Transit project.(WINTER 2012) - Early scope and funding discussions regarding potential bus rapid transit project on Division/Powell with TriMet, FTA, City of Portland, Gresham and other stakeholders.
+(SPRING 2012) - Draft and submit grant application to FTA for AA funding for project development of a bus rapid transit project on Division/Powell.(SPRING 2012)